mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 Monero discussion on removing "tx_extra": https://github.com/monero-project/monero/issues/6668
 which is unstructured data attached to transactions, not of a fixed size or encrypted in a standard way.

+The author would like to think Koe for their work on a draft version of this proposal, and for many contributions that helped shape the proposal.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions